rakibhossain31/CyberShield-AI-Digital-Rights-Safety-Justice-System/README.md

 ```

 ## Safety rules

-- Use synthetic data only.
-- Do not upload real victim data to GitHub.
-- Do not expose suspect identities publicly.
 - Keep all legal outputs human-reviewed.
 - Treat model outputs as support, not decisions.
 - Replace the demo legal knowledge base with verified legal content before any real deployment.